 6sqft’s series The Urban Lens invites photographers to share work exploring a theme or a place within New York City.
-In this installment, Albert Vecerka shares some images from his “Harlem project.”
+In this installment, Hannah La Follette Ryan shares photos from her “Subway Hands” Instagram account.
 Are you a photographer who’d like to see your work featured on The Urban Lens?
 Get in touch with us at [email protected].

 While many street photographers have been inspired by straphangers over the years, Massachusetts- born Hannah La Follette Ryan has taken a very different approach to subway photography: focusing on riders’ hands.
 Her viral Instagram account, “Subway Hands,” is closing in on 20,000 followers and features nearly 1,000 photos, all shot on her iPhone, of the impossibly varied things people do with their hands on the NYC subway.

 At 102 West 116th Street in Harlem sits a mosque singularly incorporated into the cityscape.
 The building houses street-level commercial businesses and is topped by a large green dome, the structure in-between used as a Sunni Muslim mosque.
 While the property has seen much local history pass through it, it is not landmarked.

 Before becoming a religious structure, the lot used to contain the Lenox Casino, a space which was often rented for meetings by the Socialist Party and used as a theatrical performance venue for a number of then-renowned artists.
 Built in 1905 and designed by Lorenz F. J. Weiher, the Lenox Casino was raided in 1912 for showing “illegal films” in an escapade grippingly documented by the New York Times.

 An 1870 newspaper illustration of Elizabeth Blackwell giving an anatomy lecture alongside a corpse at the Woman’s Medical College of New York Infirmary.
 Courtesy of the U.S. Library of Congress.